grothedev/lapigen/README.md

 LAPIMoCoGen - Laravel model code generation tool

 TODO:
+    - controller generation: authentication conditions. pass username or bool field of User into script?\
+        - how redirections are specified
+        - write the unauthorized page
+        - should i actually use the laravel FormRequest, Validator, etc.?
+    - routes. use lowercase singular since the transformation is easier. though could also have plural redunancy.
     - field fixer script
     - write form files. (edit form)
         - use examples in controllers of tanner's site. for example ids of has-many objects